flamelily-bluescsi/bluescsi/dac.md

 {% include carousel1.html %}

 This is to purchase an Amiga Video Digital to Analog Converter (DAC) for Alicia or other A1200 re-amiga product.
 Add this to your Alicia 1200 order ready for soldering.
+This is U19 on Alicia.
 To finish the Alicia Project you will still need to source some components like the custom chips, ports, connectors, ROMS etc.

 * ADV101KP30
 * Package: 44-PLCC